-CFAST appears to have the capability to track contaminate migration explicitly, however information on how to use this feature to support Leak Path Factor (LPF) analysis is not available.
+CFAST has the capability to track contaminate migration explicitly.
+If CFAST is modified it will be possible to use this feature to support Leak Path Factor (LPF) analysis.

-Recommendation 12.1 - Support the development of a GUI for CFAST 5.0.1 by contributing to CFAST users groups.
+Recommendation 12.1 - Support the development of a GUI for CFAST 5.1 by contributing to CFAST users groups.

-Recommendation 12.2 - Determine if it is possible to utilize the contaminate term (CT keyword) to establish LPF values.
+Recommendation 12.2 - Fund NIST to modify CFAST to establish LPF values utilizing the contaminate term (CT keyword).